-- XML Import/Export allows you to transfer the data of TrackStudio 3.2 between various database types, but it cannot be used to transfer data between various versions of TrackStudio. - If errors or problems occur while upgrading the database, you should contact us and continue using TrackStudio 3.1.x until the problem is resolved. - If you are using the default HSQLDB DBMS, your database files look like test.lck, test.log, test.properties and test.script.
+- XML Import/Export allows you to transfer the data of TrackStudio 3.5 between various database types, but it cannot be used to transfer data between various versions of TrackStudio. - If errors or problems occur while upgrading the database, you should contact us and continue using TrackStudio 3.1.x until the problem is resolved. - If you are using the default HSQLDB DBMS, your database files look like tsdb.lck, tsdb.log, tsdb.properties and tsdb.script.
 Do not delete them. - Both the Upload and Index directories can be specified in a flexible manner in trackstudio. configuration files, to set them outside the TrackStudio instance directory.
 This has implications when upgrading. - In previous versions, fields of the class Timestamp were used for datetime objects in the database.
-The ability to search datetime objects using greater-than or less-than operators was required, so as of version 3.2, we have changed from Timestamp to Calendar for all datetime fields.
+The ability to search datetime objects using greater-than or less-than operators was required, so as of version 3.5, we have changed from Timestamp to Calendar for all datetime fields.
 This change affects scripts as well, because they have direct access to the TrackStudio object model.
-Here are a few examples of how you can upgrade your 3.1 scripts to be compatible with 3.2:
+Here are a few examples of how you can upgrade your 3.1 scripts to be compatible with 3.5: - Version 3.1:

-• Version 3.1: